contento-coder/testing/README.md

-## My first Githug page with a theme
+## My first Git hug page with a theme

 You can use the [editor on GitHub](https://github.com/contento-coder/testing/edit/master/README.md) to maintain and preview the content for your website in Markdown files.